-The wedding was small and held in the Square in District 12.
-Haymitch was there, mildly sober, and Greasy Sae and her granddaughter.
+We signed the marriage certificate in the new Justice Building.
+Haymitch was there, mildly sober, and Sal and her granddaughter.
 My mother had come from 4, bringing Annie and her son Finn, who was by then a rambunctious toddler who already resembled his father so much my eyes threatened to spill over every time I looked at him.
 Even Effie came from the Capitol, insisting that she wouldn't have ever missed such a big, big, big day.
 Johanna was there, and Beetee, and Cressida and Pollux, who offered to tape the ceremony.
 Plutarch tried his best to make it a nationally televised event, but Peeta and Haymitch promptly told any of his cameramen to fuck off, and for that I was grateful.
 We had invited Gale, but he declined, blaming some important business in 2.
 He sent his love and best wishes, though.
 I didn't mind his absence.

 I glance down at the rings now, worn and perfect.

 Peeta had wanted children right away.
 I had said no. Being married was one thing.
 Bringing children into a world that was still so vulnerable and uncertain was another.
 He fought me for a while, but after a few years he gave up.
 He knew he'd just have to wait.
 I don't think he anticipated me making him wait for so long.

 So now here we are, married twelve years and childless.
 Peeta works at the bakery, I help harvest plants for medicines and sometimes hunt.
 The world is good again.

 So why do I still tell him no?